Sign-up ends in:

 This video from Good Good Labs gives you a really simple drill where you place a towel behind the golf ball.
 On the downswing, you want to avoid striking the towel.

-The great thing about using a towel here is that it can’t damage your club; if you hit it, you’ll just learn not to suffer an injury.
+The great thing about using a towel here is that it can’t damage your club; if you hit it, you’ll just learn.

 Chase the Golf Ball Drill